-Roster Reports.
-Roster reports are used for reporting D. beneficiary's MDS RUG classification with assigned case mix index (CMI) for all days within the report period.
+Roster reports are used for reporting each D. Roster Reports. beneficiary's MDS RUG classification with assigned case mix index (CMI) for all days within the report period.
 Bed hold days are reflected on the roster reports.
 The facility's weighted average index, or score, is also reported.
 Roster reports are run for each calendar quarter (quarterlies) and for each cost report period (annuals).
-The annual rosters are used to set base per diem rates each January 1. quarterlies are used in setting the direct care per diem rate each reports are made available to all facilities quarter.
-Roster Interim roster reports should be checked by the electronically. facilities to confirm assessments completed by the facility have been submitted to the QIES ASAP System used by the Division of Medicaid case mix database and to confirm discharge assessments are reflected Facilities should also use the interim roster the report. reports to confirm all hospital and home/therapeutic leave has been properly reported.
-Missing assessments, discharge assessments, and bed hold days information should be submitted electronically prior to the close of the quarter.
-If the quarter close date is on a weekend, a State of Mississippi holiday, or a federal holiday, the data should be submitted on or before the first business day following such weekend or holiday.
+The annual rosters are used to set base per diem rates each January 1.
+The quarterlies are used in setting the direct care per diem rate each quarter.
+Roster reports are made available to all facilities electronically.
+Interim roster reports should be checked by the facilities to confirm assessments completed by the facility have been submitted to the QIES ASAP System used by the Division of Medicaid case mix database and to confirm discharge assessments are reflected on the report.
+Facilities should also use the interim roster reports and bed hold reports to confirm all hospital and home/therapeutic been properly reported.
+Missing assessments, discharge assessments, and bed hold day information should submitted electronically prior to the close of quarter.
+If the quarter close date is on a weekend, a state of Mississippi holiday, or a Federal holiday, the data should be submitted on or before the first business day following such weekend or holiday.
+Final Roster Reports upon the close of the quarter are not subject to an informal reconsideration or an appeal.